Solar Power17 min read----Updated

 Common Mistakes to Avoid

-1. Underestimating power consumption: Track actual usage for a week
+1. Underestimating power consumption: Track actual usage for a week before finalizing your design

 Using VoltPlan for Solar Design